 Another example might be a big revenue increase that’s attributable to a one-time contract that is not sustainable.
 That kind of revenue, and proﬁtability, may not add much value unless it is expected to be replicated in the future.

-There are many more examples, but a quality of earnings report will normalize such factors so that company earnings reﬂect sustainable, market-based results.
+There are many more examples, but the quality of earnings report will normalize such factors so that company earnings reﬂect sustainable market-based results.

 A company has been in business for 20 years.
 Why would a buyer be concerned about risk?
 Should a business owner really be concerned about that as a factor in how a sophisticated buyer would look at their company?